Cauliflower recipes

 Cauliflower is a vegetable in the brassica plant family, related to broccoli, cabbage, Brussels sprouts and kale.
 It's made up of a cluster of flower buds, which are harvested before they start to open.
 To keep the bright white colour, the plant’s leaves cover the buds to protect them from the sun.

-Cauliflower is extremely versatile, and has become a culinary favourite over the past few years as it can be blitzed up into a rice-like texture, mashed, roasted, boiled, or even griddled like a steak.
+Extremely versatile, cauliflower has become a culinary favourite over the past few years as it can be blitzed up into a rice-like texture, mashed, roasted, boiled, or even griddled like a steak.